10 Cereal Hacks To Make Your Morning Even Better

 Make dinner

 As previously mentioned, I’m an advocate of cereal at nighttime.
-But if you want to make it a little more “adult,” just use it as a replacement for breadcrumbs.
+But, if you want to make it a little more “adult” just use it as a replacement for breadcrumbs.
 Not only will it be super crunchy, but it will add a touch of sweetness, meaning just the right combo of sweet and salty.

 Coat your shrimp in flour and a dusting of salt, douse it in an egg wash, and cover with a mixture of Special K and coconut flakes.
 Pan-fry, or bake, and season with salt and pepper.

-Just because we’re grown-ups doesn’t mean we have to write off Frosted Flakes forever.
-We just have to make them better.
+Just because we’re grown-ups doesn’t mean we have to write off Frosted Flakes forever, we just have to make them better.

 [Feature Image by Pixabay]